qqilihq/mongoose-slugger/readme.md

 Install NPM dependencies with `yarn`.

-To execute the tests, use the `test.sh` script.
-It starts a new MongoDB Docker container and then executes the test cases.
+To execute the tests, run the `test` task.
+It starts a new MongoDB instance using [mongodb-runner](https://github.com/mongodb-js/runner) and then executes the test cases.
 The test coverage report can be found in `coverage/index.html`.

 For the best development experience, make sure that your editor supports [TSLint](https://palantir.github.io/tslint/usage/third-party-tools/) and [EditorConfig](http://editorconfig.org).